Using Electronic Bluebook™ (EBB) at Duke University School of Law

 1. Technical Requirements:

-Electronic Bluebook (EBB) is certified for PC computers running Microsoft Windows Vista, Windows 7 or Windows 8 (but not 8.1) as their operating system, or Apple MacBooks running OS X version 10.6 up to El Capitan (10.11).
+Electronic Bluebook (EBB) is certified for PC computers running Microsoft Windows Vista, Windows 7 or Windows 8 (including Windows 8.1) as their operating system, or Apple MacBooks running OS X version 10.6 up to El Capitan (10.11).
 If you have a MacBook that came with Sierra (10.12), please contact the Academic Technologies help desk for the latest information regarding that version.
 Other operating system versions may be able to run the software, but have not been not fully tested with this version of EBB.
-EBB does not run under other operating systems such as Linux, Windows RT, iOS, or Android, and does not run under any operating system emulator.
+EBB does not run under other operating systems such as Linux, Windows RT, iOS, or Android, and EBB does not run under any operating system emulator.
 EBB expects a 1024 by 768 pixel screen; if your screen is smaller, you may experience some difficulties in use (but note that all buttons should have keyboard shortcuts as well).

 If you are using a non-English operating system, language settings and keyboard input settings must typically be set to "English" and "English-US" for some or all features of EBB to work properly. - For assistance with those settings, see our Windows instructions (Windows 7 here) or Mac instructions.

 Your computer must be able to connect to the Internet during the exam, with either a wired Ethernet connection or a wireless network connection.
 For optimal performance we recommend you use a wired Ethernet connection.
-EBB will upload the final version of the exam to a law school server and you will not need to furnish a diskette or other media.
+EBB uploads the final version of the exam to a law school server; you do not need to use a flash drive or other media.

 The download of EBB provided on this page is for use only by students in Duke Law courses, and will not work for EBB purposes at other institutions or at Duke's Sanford School.